keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 * This alternative notation in Scala `def h[A, C](x: A): C = g(f(x))`{.scala} explicitly defines `h` as an application of the function `g` _after_ `f` is applied to argument `x`.

+## Complexity in programming

+Complexity is imposed by the _nondeterministic nature_ of programs in the real world.

 **Nondeterminism** occurs when a function `f: A => B` maps to a different member of type `B` for any number of times the same member of `A` has been applied.
 This means that `f: A => B` is driven by **side effects** that occur independent of the signature of the function.

-* An extreme example of a nondeterministic function is the random number generator `rng: () => Int` as it maps the solitary unit value `()` to all members of type `Int`.
+An extreme example of a nondeterministic function is the random number generator `rng: () => Int` as it maps the solitary unit value `()` to all members of type `Int`.
 This mapping is influenced by some side effect _external to the function's signature_.

-* Interacting with disk resources is affected by the state of resources on the disk as the contents of these resources may change out of band.
+Interacting with disk resources is affected by the state of resources on the disk as the contents of these resources may change out of band.
 For example, reading the same file via `read: FilePath => String` is affected when the contents of the file change on disk.
 Reading and writing to sockets are inherently side-effecting.

-* Interacting with any system over the network implies affecting and being affected by these systems’ states, as in databases and third-party API’s.
+Interacting with any system over the network implies affecting and being affected by these systems’ states, as in databases and third-party API’s.

-* Side effects also include **faults** such as the _divide by zero error_, thrown exceptions, and panics as they constitute secondary **implicit outputs** of a function.
+Side effects also include **faults** such as the _divide by zero error_, thrown exceptions, and panics as they constitute secondary **implicit outputs** of a function.
 They impose an additional layer of protection to prevent or recover from them.

-* Exceptions and panics are fully nondeterministic as there is no single input that guarantees that an exception will never be thrown, as some secondary **implicit input** may influence the outcome.
+Exceptions and panics are fully nondeterministic as there is no single input that guarantees that an exception will never be thrown, as some secondary **implicit input** may influence the outcome.
 In contrast, a _division by zero error_ only occurs if the input divisor is `0`; it normally is not treated as a side effect for this reason.

-## Functions and Complexity

-### Functions are the backbone of functional programming
+### Modeling complexity

 Given a function `f: A => B` and another `g: B => C`: a third function `h: A => C` may be composed of `h := g ∘ f` or _h is g after f_.
 Programs may be modeled as a function `prog: A => B`, where `prog` is composed of innumerable smaller functions, building the necessary mappings to generate the desired program output.

 While the interface of a program may be modeled as an input mapped to an output, many functions internally must interact with implicit inputs and outputs _not present in the program's signature_ of `prog: A => B`.
 An employee payroll system for example must make database queries and integrate with banks.
 These _implicit inputs and outputs_ have **effects** that dictate how their associated functions produce their outputs.
-For example database queries may return non deterministic responses and an error might occur when performing a direct deposit.
+For example database queries may return nondeterministic responses and an error might occur when performing a direct deposit.

-Faults, errors, and nondetermism as effects of these operations are effectively opaque in functions modeled as simple input and output, as in `getUser: Int => User`.
+Faults, errors, and nondeterminism as effects of these operations are opaque in functions modeled as simple input and output, as in `getUser: Int => User`.
 The signature of this function requires a sort of _tribal knowledge_ in order for the programmer to be aware of what effects may dictate how a `User` is produced from it:

 * An associated `User` may not be found.
 * The returned `User` may change between function applications.